Elementary charge: Quantum of charge

 All known elementary particles, including quarks, have charges that are integer multiples of 1/3 e.
 Therefore, the "quantum of charge" is 1/3 e.
 In this case, one says that the "elementary charge" is three times as large as the "quantum of charge".

 On the other hand, all isolatable particles have charges that are integer multiples of e.
 (Quarks cannot be isolated: they exist only in collective states like protons that have total charges that are integer multiples of e.)
 Therefore, the "quantum of charge" is e, with the proviso that quarks are not to be included.
 In this case, "elementary charge" would be synonymous with the "quantum of charge".

 In fact, both terminologies are used.
 For this reason, phrases like "the quantum of charge" or "the indivisible unit of charge" can be ambiguous unless further specification is given.
 On the other hand, the term "elementary charge" is unambiguous: it refers to a quantity of charge equal to that of a proton.

 Lack of fractional charges

 Paul Dirac argued in 1931 that if magnetic monopoles exist, then electric charge must be quantized; however, it is unknown whether magnetic monopoles actually exist.
 It is currently unknown why isolatable particles are restricted to integer charges; much of the string theory landscape appears to admit fractional charges.

 Experimental measurements of the elementary charge

-Before reading, it must be remembered that the elementary charge is exactly defined since 20 May 2019 by the International System of Units.
+The elementary charge is exactly defined since 20 May 2019 by the International System of Units.
+Prior to this change, the elementary charge was a measured quantity whose magnitude was determined experimentally.
+This section summarizes these historical experimental measurements.